satorici/satori-docs/satori_help/docs/playbooks/settings.md

         report: pdf
     ```

 - **No report storage**: ensures no report data is saved on Satori servers after execution.
-You will still get the overall status of your report and test after completion but the outputs will not be stored.
+You will still get the overall status of your report and test after completion but the report will not be stored.
     ```yaml
     settings:
+        saveReport: False
+    ```
+- **No output storage**: ensures no output data is saved on Satori servers after execution.
+You will still get the overall status of your report and test after completion but the output will not be stored.
+    ```yaml
+    settings:
-        report: False
+        saveOutput: False
     ```

 If you need any help, please reach out to us on [Discord](https://discord.gg/NJHQ4MwYtt) or via [Email](mailto:support@satori-ci.com)